Christopher-06/christopher-06/README.md

 ### 💻 Full Stack Developer
 Hi,
 I'm Christopher, a computer science enthusiast based in Germany.
-I am currently working on [Hive Discover](https://github.com/hive-discover) and my own cryptocurrency [CryptoCoin](https://github.com/Christopher-06/Crypto-Coin)
+I am currently working on [Hive Discover](https://github.com/hive-discover) and on my own cryptocurrency [CryptoCoin](https://github.com/Christopher-06/Crypto-Coin).
+CryptoCoin is just a learning project which I started some time ago to learn how cryptocurrencies are working.
+In constrast, the Hive Discover repo contain the production code for my own Service: https://beta.hive-discover.tech
 ***

 ## Skills